 The movements which the couple make during intercourse continue to hold the man’s penis in contact with the woman’s clitoris because of the nature of the pelvic rocking motion already described.

+It’s almost as if the penile shaft is vibrating on the clitoral body, and this can produce a much more satisfying orgasm for the woman.
+However, both the man and the woman must engage with equal energy in the movements needed for coitally aligned intercourse.
 And the man must not give way to his urge to thrust harder and faster as he approaches climax.
 Indeed, both partners have to keep a steady pace of movement throughout the whole period of intercourse.
 That’s true even when the approach of climax is signalled by the pre-orgasmic sensations spreading through the body.

 In fact, Eichel suggested that if the man and the woman have aligned their bodies correctly, then transition to an voluntary movement at the time of orgasm will occur naturally without any disruption to the pattern of movement.